tanmaychauhan12/Energy-Efficient-Scheduler/README.md

   - Primary Role: Develops the project's central innovation—the custom energy-aware scheduler.
 She is also responsible for creating test workloads and analyzing the final data to prove the project's hypothesis.
 - OS Algorithm: Implements the Custom Energy-Aware (CEA) scheduler, using the composite score to balance performance and power.

+## Motivation
+Modern devices and data centers must balance performance with energy use.
+Traditional CPU schedulers (RR, SJF, Priority) ignore energy as a primary objective, causing unnecessary power draw and higher costs.
+This project builds an energy-aware scheduler that prioritizes processes using a composite score (estimated energy-to-finish, user priority, deadline urgency, and aging).
+It also uses adaptive time quanta, low-power state modeling, and a simple DVFS core model.
+A
+Streamlit GUI will let users run experiments, view Gantt/energy timelines, and compare against standard baselines.
+The result is a reproducible tool to explore energy–performance tradeoffs